PuneetRawatFL/nodejs/README.md

 2. **Use Trusted Sources**: Choose well-known and widely-used modules with a good reputation.
 Check the number of downloads, star ratings, and community activity on platforms like GitHub and npm.

-3. **Stay Updated**: Keep your dependencies up-to-date by regularly checking for and applying updates.
+3. **Stay Updated**: Keep dependencies up-to-date by regularly checking for and applying updates.
 Use tools like `npm-check-updates` to identify outdated packages.

-4. **Read Documentation**: Thoroughly read the documentation and understand the functionalities and limitations of the modules you use.
+4. **Read Documentation**: Thoroughly read the documentation and understand the functionalities and limitations of the modules we use.

 5. **Use Package Locking**: Use `package-lock.json` to lock dependency versions, ensuring consistent installations across different environments.